Maldives: Protectorate period

 In the mid-17th century, the Dutch, who had replaced the Portuguese as the dominant power in Ceylon, established hegemony over Maldivian affairs without involving themselves directly in local matters, which were governed according to centuries-old Islamic customs.

-The British expelled the Dutch from Ceylon in 1796 and included Maldives as a British protectorate.
-The status of Maldives as a British protectorate was officially recorded in an 1887 agreement in which the sultan Muhammad Mueenuddeen II accepted British influence over Maldivian external relations and defence while retaining home rule, which continued to be regulated by Muslim traditional institutions in exchange for an annual tribute.
+The British expelled the Dutch from Ceylon in 1796 and included the Maldives as a British protectorate.
+The status of the Maldives as a British protectorate was officially recorded in an 1887 agreement in which the sultan Muhammad Mueenuddeen II accepted British influence over Maldivian external relations and defence while retaining home rule, which continued to be regulated by Muslim traditional institutions in exchange for an annual tribute.
 The status of the islands was akin to other British protectorates in the Indian Ocean region, including Zanzibar and the Trucial States.